Making Part D Access Affordable: Revising the Prescription Drug Benefit

 The Medicare prescription drug benefit (Part D) was enacted over 15 years ago and remains a model of private-public partnership with high beneficiary satisfaction.
-But, despite its success, the program needs to evolve to meet the needs of beneficiaries moving forward.
-Since the Medicare prescription drug benefit (Part D) was implemented in 2006, utilization of drugs has evolved.
+But despite its success, the program needs to evolve to meet the needs of beneficiaries moving forward.
+Since Medicare Part D was implemented in 2006, utilization of drugs has evolved.
 While there is high generic utilization, availability of specialty medication options has increased, creating affordability challenges for beneficiaries.

-But who do these models help?
 Xcenda was commissioned on behalf of the Council for Affordable Health Coverage to create patient profiles for typical patients with various conditions to determine the impact of the models on patient OOP spending.
-The results clearly demonstrate that the OOP caps would create a meaningful step toward more affordable access for beneficiaries who face significant drug spending.
+In addition, we looked at what the average non-low income subsidy beneficiary and diabetes patients would experience under these redesigns due to changes in the pre-catastrophic benefit design.
+The results from the full reports below clearly demonstrate that the OOP caps would create a meaningful step toward more affordable access for beneficiaries who face significant drug spending.